leggedrobotics/euler-cluster-guide/README.md

-# Euler Cluster Guide for Legged Robotics
+# RSL Cluster Guide

-A comprehensive guide for using Docker containers on the Euler cluster at ETH Zurich, specifically tailored for the Legged Robotics community.
+A comprehensive guide for using Docker containers on the Euler cluster at ETH Zurich, specifically tailored for the Robotics Systems Lab (RSL) community.

 ## 📚 Documentation